Protosec-Research/ChatWithBinary/README.md

 ```
 python3 -m pip --index-url=https://pypi.org/simple/ Ret2GPT
 ```

+Additionally, if yu didn't install `retdec` yet, you may need to install it via https://github.com/avast/retdec first, it won't take too long, will be once and for all

-However, before you start, you still need to set your `OPENAI_KEY` in the terminal, you can get your key from [here](https://beta.openai.com/docs/developer-quickstart)
+Before you start, you still need to set your `OPENAI_KEY` in the terminal, you can get your key from [here](https://beta.openai.com/docs/developer-quickstart)
 ```
 export OPENAI_API_KEY="Enter your api_key here"
 ```